AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 mode2 -d /dev/lirc0
 ```

 * Point a remote control at the IR receiver on RabbitMax Flex and press its buttons.
-If the IR receive is configured successfully you will see similar output:
+If the IR receiver is configured successfully you will see similar output:

 ```
 space 3662230